What Is Wrong With Indiana’s Gun Laws?

 Many of these guns were purchased in Indiana from private sellers and transported to Chicago for resale.
 This illegal gun trafficking across state lines into Illinois from Indianapolis is the result of criminals having access to guns from private sellers.
 Illinois has some of the toughest gun laws in the country.
 Any private (unlicensed) seller of a firearm who seeks to transfer a firearm to any unlicensed purchaser must, prior to transfer, contact the Department of State Police with the transferee’s Firearm Owner’s Identification (FOID) Card number to determine the validity of the transferee’s FOID Card.1 The seller must await approval by DSP before transferring the firearm.

 The ATF has estimated that 6,000 gun shows are held annually in the US.
-There are approximately 120 gun shows scheduled in Indiana in 2017.
+There are more than 100 gun shows scheduled in Indiana each year.
 The ATF estimates that about 30% of all recovered and traced crime guns are purchased a gun shows.

 An undercover investigation by New York City at gun shows in Ohio, Tennessee and Nevada found that 74% of the sellers approached by investigators who verbally indicated they were legally prohibited from having guns, were willing to make the sale.
 The ATF was not involved in this investigation but was provided with the results.
 (2)